dy1z/docs/content/docs/development/events.md

 Same as `afterRender()`, it exposes the `html` and the `config`, so you can do further adjustments to the HTML, or read some config settings.

-For example, maybe you don't like the minifier that Maizzle includes, and you had it disabled in your config so that you can use your own once the Template has been compiled:
+For example, maybe you don't like the minifier that Maizzle includes, and you disabled it in your config so that you can use your own after the Template has been compiled:

 ```js
 // config.js